Estimated Reading Time: 5 Minutes

 In today’s age, companies are expanding their service and product lines more than ever before.
 Amazon, which was once an online bookseller, has grown to operate a grocery store chain, produce and stream movies, and help families hire qualified repair people.

 Similarly, companies that once offered just auto insurance or bank accounts now offer life insurance, anti-virus software, and even identity protection.

-Products & Services that Build Customer Loyalty
+Products & Services that Build Loyalty

 Even some of the most well-known companies have fallen into the trap of offering a product that consumers are not looking to buy through them.
-In the 90’s Pepsi tried to release a breakfast soda and Cosmopolitan magazine tried to release a yogurt brand – both were flops.
-It seems neither of company sufficiently considered the demand, logical fit, and quality of the new product offerings.
-Was there a big market out there demanding for a better soda to drink in the mornings?
+In the 90’s, Pepsi tried to release a breakfast soda, and Cosmopolitan magazine tried to release a yogurt brand – both were flops.
+It seems neither company sufficiently considered the demand, logical fit, and quality of the new product offerings.
+Was there a big market out there demanding a better soda to drink in the mornings?
 Or a demand for yogurt manufactured by a magazine?
 Likely not.
 Companies across all industries can learn lessons from these failures, ones that can apply to offering both products and services.
 Gone are the days that adding just any additional product or service will do – consumers are only rewarding differentiation that meets their needs and truly adds value to the quality of their lives.

-With 55% of consumers reporting they are likely to purchase an identity protection service, there has never been a better time to learn how GGA can partner with your business to offer it to your customers.
+With 55% of consumers reporting they are likely to purchase an identity protection service, there has never been a better time to learn how we can partner with your business to offer it to your customers.

 To learn more about how Iris can help you achieve your business goals, request a demo now.